aehrc/vector-integration-simulation-pipeline/README.md

 ## Dependencies

-As outlined in the *QuickStart* section above, running the pipeline requires either `snakemake` and `conda`/`mamba`, or `docker`/`singularity`.
+As outlined in the [*QuickStart*](https://github.com/aehrc/vector-integration-simulation-pipeline/edit/master/README.md#quickstart) section above, running the pipeline requires either `snakemake` and `conda`/`mamba`, or `docker`/`singularity`.
 If using `conda`, other dependencies are automatically downloaded by `snakemake` (using the `--use-conda`) argument using the environment files in the `envs` directory.
 If using the container with `docker`/`singularity`, dependences are already installed inside the container.

 ## Config file

-Specify all inputs and options in a config file, which is provided to snakemake.
+Specify all inputs and options in a config file, which is provided to `snakemake`.
 An example config file can be found at `test/config/test.yml`.

 The config file is organised into datasets - in the example above, there is one dataset `test`.
 A config file should have one or more datasets.
 The results for each dataset will be output in a directory with the same name as the dataset (`test` in the case of the supplied config).

-If you use docker or singularity to run the pipeline with your own references, make sure to [bind-mount](https://docs.docker.com/storage/bind-mounts/) your data and output directories into the container, and that any paths in your config file are correct inside the container.
+If you use `docker` or `singularity` to run the pipeline with your own references, make sure to [bind-mount](https://docs.docker.com/storage/bind-mounts/) your data and output directories into the container, and that any paths in your config file are correct inside the container.

 For each dataset, the following parameters should be specified in the config file.

 #### Output directory

 Specify the output directory with the key `out_directory`.
 Output files can be found in this directory, under the dataset name.
-The path should be either absolute, or relative to the snakefile.
+The path should be either absolute, or relative to the directory in which you run the workflow (usually the directory which you cloned the repo into).
+If you are using the container version, the `Snakefile` is located at `/opt/simvi/Snakefile`.

 #### Host, viral references